Archita0102/System-Verilog-Coding-/README.md

 endmodule

 ####  Assignment 11:
- ##### CCreate a function that will perform the multiplication of the two unsigned integer variables.
+ ##### Create a function that will perform the multiplication of the two unsigned integer variables.

  module tb();